Talent Intelligence: Disruptive Tools in Recruitment and Talent Acquisition

 The COVID-19 crisis led to massive layoffs.
 As many as 22 million jobs have been lost in advanced economies ever since the pandemic first struck.
 The crisis has challenged organizations to deliver meaningful employee experiences despite shrinking teams and limited human contact.

 Video interviewing and virtual hiring events are becoming commonplace.
-A study reports that the importance of video interviewing to talent acquisition professionals grew by 300% in a year.
+A study reports that the importance of video interviewing to recruitment and talent acquisition professionals grew by 300% in a year.
 Recruiters are also keen on exploring other hiring technologies that provide constant access to data with the available talent pool.

 The demand for skilled talent is at an astronomical risk in many markets and industries.
 However, many companies operate without a standardized or analytical method in identifying high-performing candidates.